pogobanane/hosthog/DESIGN.md

 `hosthog hog`

-- only allowed when holding an exclusive claim
+- Done: only allowed when holding an exclusive claim
 - Done: has a global setting: AuthorizedKeysFile.
 Specifies the location of said files (see man sshd\_config).
 - Done: bind-mounts empty files over all users except root and the current one
 - Done: has optional argument to allow other user sets